porag-m06/Porag-s-Web-Hero-23/README.md

 To run the project, execute the following command:
 - Open the index.html file on a local server on your browser.

+### Run tests

+To run tests, run the following command:
+>For Stylelint run:
+- npm install --save-dev stylelint@13.x stylelint-scss@3.x stylelint-config-standard@21.x stylelint-csstree-validator@1.x
+- npx stylelint "**/*.{css,scss}"   on the root of your directory of your project.
+Fix linter errors on the CLI.

+>For JSLint run:
+- npm install --save-dev eslint@7.x eslint-config-airbnb-base@14.x eslint-plugin-import@2.x babel-eslint@10.x
+- npx eslint .    on the root of your directory of your project.
+Fix linter errors.

 ### Deployment

 You can deploy this project using: